 Materials and personal narrative play important roles in Kelly’s work.
 The impact of where she has lived is evident in her work over time.
 She works primarily with paper, attracted to its paradoxical qualities of ephemeral strength.
 Even when manipulated in seemingly destructive ways - scoring, burning, sewing into, tearing, repairing - what emerges is often more interesting and beautiful than the original form.
 She is interested in how her materials can transform and reinvent themselves into something new, not unlike an adult who continues to learn and grow – coming full circle in her work from the earlier career.

 In Germany, Kelly is represented by Galerie Uhn of Königstein-im-Taunus.
-In North America and Europe, she is represented by multiple fine art consulting firms, and works extensively with trade professionals that serve the designed interiors market, including hospitality, healthcare, corporate, and high-end residential projects that call for bespoke art.
-Her signature series, Playing With Fire, can be found in public collections throughout the United States, The Middle East, and Asia.
+In North America and Europe, she is represented by multiple fine art consulting firms, and works extensively with trade professionals that serve the designed interiors market, including hospitality, healthcare, corporate, and high-end residential projects.
+Her work can be found in public collections throughout the United States, The Middle East, Asia, and the West Indies.

 Artiq, London, UK